hwcoe/hwcoe-ufl/Readme.md

 ### 2.3.4
 - Templates with sidebars - make content area 100% width if no active sidebars exist
 - Remove widget files not included in theme
+- Change most instances of get_stylesheet_directory to get_template_directory for more robust child theme support

 ### 2.3.3
 - Add formatting to data tables in the main-content area